tnscorcoran/soap-apicast/README.md

 Note as discussed in the ***********          LINK TO BLOG         ***************, we use a HTTP Header called SOAPAction.
 This is because, by convention, this header identifies the SOAP Operation.
 Should you wish to use another, fork this repo and modify [this line](https://github.com/tnscorcoran/soap-apicast/blob/master/configuration.lua#L200)

 ## Instructions
 To implement, you simply follow the *3scale API Manager configuration* section below.
-Then, depending on your desired implementation, follow either the *Raw Docker* or *Openshift* gateway configuration section that follows.
+Then, depending on your desired implementation, follow either the *Raw Docker* or *Openshift* gateway configuration section below.

 ### 3scale API Manager configuration
 On the 3scale API Manager we configure the SOAP endpoint the same way we configure a REST endpoint.